Killing of JonBenét Ramsey: Intruder theory

-The second theory is the intruder theory.
 The police and the prosecutors followed leads for intruders partly due to the unidentified boot mark left in the basement room where JonBenét's body was found.

-Early persons of interest included neighbor Bill McReynolds, who played Santa Claus; Chris Wolf, a local reporter whose then-girlfriend reported him as a suspect; family housekeeper Linda Hoffmann-Pugh; and a man named Michael Helgoth, who died in an apparent suicide shortly after JonBenét's death.
+Early persons of interest included neighbor Bill McReynolds; Chris Wolf, a local reporter whose then-girlfriend reported him as a suspect; family housekeeper Linda Hoffmann-Pugh; and a man named Michael Helgoth, who died in an apparent suicide shortly after JonBenét's death.
 Hundreds of DNA tests were performed to find a match to the DNA recovered during her autopsy.
 In a 2003 defamation lawsuit related to the case (Wolf v.
 Ramsey), involving the Ramseys publicly identifying an early suspect in the case, Judge Julie E. Carnes wrote: